Flood Advisory issued for Montgomery by NWS - News Break

 Flood Advisory issued for Montgomery by NWS

 Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Montgomery The National Weather Service in Mount Holly has issued a * Flood Advisory for Northwestern Camden County in southern New Jersey Southeastern Delaware County in southeastern Pennsylvania South Central Montgomery County in southeastern Pennsylvania Southwestern Philadelphia County in southeastern Pennsylvania * Until 900 PM EDT. * At 526 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Montgomery The National Weather Service in Mount Holly has issued a * Flood Advisory for Southeastern Bucks County in southeastern Pennsylvania Southeastern Montgomery County in southeastern Pennsylvania Northwestern Philadelphia County in southeastern Pennsylvania * Until 800 PM EDT. * At 416 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1 inch of rain has already fallen in spots.
-An additional 1 to 2 inches of rain is possible. * Some locations that may experience flooding include Philadelphia, Camden, Gloucester City, Chester, Yeadon, Palmyra, Folcroft, Swarthmore, Narberth, National Park, and East Lansdowne.
-This includes the following highways Interstate 95 in Pennsylvania between mile markers 6 and 26.
-Interstate 76 in Pennsylvania between mile markers 339 and 351.
-Interstate 76 in New Jersey near mile marker 3.
-Interstate 676 in Pennsylvania between mile markers 0 and 1.
-Interstate 676 in New Jersey between mile markers 1 and 4.
-Interstate 476 in Pennsylvania between mile markers 0 and 7.alerts.weather.gov
+Between 0.5 and 1 inch of rain has already fallen in spots with an additional 1 to 3 inches possible. * Some locations that may experience flooding include Philadelphia, Norristown, Lansdale, West Norriton, East Norriton, Conshohocken, Hatboro, Ambler, Collegeville, and Jenkintown.
+This includes the following highways Pennsylvania Turnpike between mile markers 330 and 349.
+Interstate 76 in Pennsylvania between mile markers 333 and 338.
+Interstate 476 in Pennsylvania between mile markers 17 and 19.
+Northeast Extension between mile markers 21 and 27.alerts.weather.gov

 Comments / 0